 Conversions aren’t limited to a user clicking the ‘buy’ button on our website’s shopping cart.
 Other goals we set with the intent of increasing sales include newsletter sign-ups, sending of a contact form, completing a survey or even clicking through to a specific page that we consider important for our sales process.

-How Do We Improve Website Conversions?
+How To Improve Website Conversion Rate?

 Improving conversion rates hinges on knowing what our target audience is looking for and being able to provide it in a way that is relevant to their needs.
 If a visitor of our site is in the market for a product we sell, we need to offer the best user experience and instill the necessary trust that will cause them to go through with the purchase.
 This entails knowing how our website’s visitors interact with our page.